huitemagico/echo2/README.md

 	 Element(2): 186 : This is the counter of executions
 	 Element(3): "echo2 v.1.1 27/08/2023"   : This is the version of the echo2 program
-	 Element(4):  "ResetMessageStored"     : Message saying that the stored message has been resetting Element(5):  The message has been received by echo2
+	 Element(4):  "ResetMessageStored"     : Message saying that the stored message has been resetting Element(5):  The message that has been received by echo2

 	run number 2:
 	soroban contract invoke \